Hospitalman Meaghan Jenkins: Cherry Point Clinic’s 2023 Bluejacket of the Year

+A junior enlisted Sailor serving aboard Naval Health Clinic Cherry Point recognized for her exceptional patient care values relationships she has aboard the facility with fellow staff.

-Hospitalman Meaghan Jenkins deeply values the relationships she has aboard Naval Health Clinic Cherry Point.
-Jenkins, a native of Johns Island, South Carolina, is the clinic’s 2023 “Bluejacket of the Year” and serves aboard the clinic on the Behavioral Health team.
+Hospitalman Meaghan Jenkins, recognized as the clinic’s 2023 “Bluejacket of the Year,” serves aboard the facility as a member of the clinic’s Behavioral Health team.

+“I value friendship,” says the Johns Island, South Carolina native about what inspires her service aboard the clinic.
+She particularly enjoys working alongside staff members she knows well while getting to know new arrivals.

+Jenkins’ duties and responsibilities include greeting patients as they arrive for appointments and ensuring information is correct and up to date in their records.

 |Date Taken: